EU Collective Plays

 Darkness – The Enemy Inside

-The group will also collaborate with some external dramaturgs with competence in different languages, due to the fact that our authors intend to produce texts in five different languages: Norwegian, Sami, Islandic, German, and Italian.
-Daniela Giordano and Øystein Stene are among the external dramaturgs that will give feedback on the group’s texts.
+The group also collaborated with some external dramaturgs with competence in different languages, since our authors intend to produce texts in five different languages: Norwegian, Sami, Icelandic, German, and Italian.
+Daniela Giordano and Øystein Stene are among the external dramaturgs that will give feedback on the group's texts.

 The group met at KHiO the first time in December 2016 to kick off the writing project.